apple-juju/ADA_Chilling_Effects/index.md

 <img src=".\images\wordcloud.jpg">

-### Results
+### Result

-To see if we can observe an increase in interest regarding online privacy issues after the establishment of the GDPR, we use the same technics as in the paper: compute and plot the trends.
+To see if we can observe an increase in interest regarding online privacy issues after the establishment of the GDPR, we use the same techniques as in the paper: compute and plot the trends.
 We got the following distribution:

 <img src=".\images\distribution.jpg">

-Here we can see that there seems to be outliers.
+Here we can see that there seem to be outliers.
 Indeed, after research we found two articles containing months that were outliers: "European Union" and "Iceland".
 Let's plot their pageviews.

 <img src=".\images\distribution_iceland.jpg">

 These two articles clearly are strong outliers inside our dataset.
 There are very logical explanations for this:

-- Iceland stands out in June and July 2016 because of their results during the Football World Cup of 2016,
+- Iceland stands out in June and July 2016 because of their results during the Football World Cup of 2016
-- The EU stands out in June 2016 because of the Brexit vote happening the same month.
+- The EU stands out in June 2016 because of the Brexit vote happening the same month

 In order to preserve the validity of our regressions later on, we remove both articles from the dataset.